ajaymahale/apijam/Module-2a/Labs/Lab 2/README.md

 As part of this lab, you will:
 - Generate a Sample JWT token
-- Create a Request using yoru REST Client (Postman, Curl or similar) with an authorization Header containig the JWT token
+- Create a Request using yoru REST Client (Postman, Curl, Powershell or similar) with an authorization Header containig the JWT token
 - Secure the sample Hipster Products API with an JWT token verification policy.

 ## Generate a JWT token
 A JSON Web Token is a proposed Internet standard for creating data with optional signature and/or optional encryption whose payload holds JSON that asserts some number of claims.
-The tokens are signed either using a private secret or a public/private key pair., fr the purposes of thsi labs we will be using a public/private key pair for verification purposes. we will be using a free online tool that will help us generate and sign a JWT token that is then going to be validated by our proxy.
+The tokens are signed either using a private secret or a public/private key pair. for this labs we will be using a public/private key pair for verification purposes.
+We will be using a free online tool that will help us generate and sign a JWT token that is then going to be validated by our proxy.

 1. Visit the following url https://dinochiesa.github.io/jwt/